Top 5 This Week

 • Surrey and Langley: CAD $900,000–$1.3M (detached)

-• BC Hydro electricity: CAD $1,200–$1,900/year average residential (below the national average; BC Hydro’s hydroelectric generation provides competitively priced electricity)
+• BC Hydro electricity: CAD $1,200–$1,900/year average residential (below the national average; BC Hydro’s hydroelectric generation keeps prices competitive)

-• Provincial income tax: BC’s progressive provincial income tax (7.7% to 20.5%) combines with the federal tax; no provincial sales tax on basic groceries, prescription drugs, and children’s clothing
+• Provincial income tax: BC’s progressive provincial income tax (7 brackets from 5.6% to 20.5%, with the top rate reached above CAD $265,545 of taxable income) combines with the federal tax; BC’s combined sales tax is 12% (5% federal GST + 7% provincial PST), with PST exemptions on basic groceries, prescription drugs, and children’s clothing

 Vancouver: The Premium and Why People Pay It

 Vancouver’s housing premium is real and substantial — but so are the reasons that residents consider it justified.
-The city’s combination of Pacific Ocean beach access (Wreck Beach, Jericho Beach, Spanish Banks — all within 20 minutes of downtown), North Shore Mountain skiing (Grouse Mountain, Cypress, Mount Seymour — ski-in, ski-out via the gondola from North Vancouver), the Pacific Rim food culture (the finest Chinese food outside of China, the best Japanese cuisine in North America outside of New York, the Pacific Northwest seafood tradition), and a mild Pacific climate (snow is unusual in the city proper; winter temperatures average 6°C) creates a lifestyle that a significant proportion of residents consider worth the significant cost premium:
+Ocean beaches sit within 20 minutes of downtown (Wreck Beach, Jericho Beach, Spanish Banks); the North Shore Mountains put skiing within reach of the city (Grouse Mountain, Cypress, Mount Seymour — ski-in, ski-out via the gondola from North Vancouver); the food culture is hard to match (the finest Chinese cooking outside China, the best Japanese cuisine in North America outside New York, the Pacific Northwest seafood tradition); and the coastal climate stays mild (snow is unusual in the city proper; winter temperatures average 6°C).
+For a large share of residents, that adds up to a way of life worth the steep cost:

 • West Side (Kitsilano, Point Grey, Kerrisdale): Vancouver’s prestige residential area south of False Creek; Kitsilano Beach (the West Side’s most celebrated public space), the 4th Avenue retail strip, and the Point Grey campus of UBC drive demand; detached CAD $2.5M–$5.0M+; condos CAD $800,000–$1.2M